 Lights, camera, action.
 This is your golden opportunity to showcase your knowledge of Aldi and brilliant leadership skills.

-You’ll be invited to an interview with a Store Operations Director at the nearest Regional Distribution Centre.
+Following a successful video interview, you’ll be invited to an interview with a Store Operations Director at the nearest Regional Distribution Centre.
 After that you’ll take part in the ‘Aldi Experience’ in store, where you’ll get the chance to observe the different tasks you would be expected to complete in the role.

 Because we’re expanding so quickly, we actually recruit Assistant Store Managers all year round.
 You can find all the vacancies near you, register your interest and apply here.